ianseeingbeing/ianseeingbeing.github.io/README.md

-# practice_website
+# portfolio_website
-This is just for practice
+This is my porfolio website.